/terms/definition-lead-style · 6 min read · intermediate

 Citation status

 Definition-Lead Style is the reference-content cousin of inverted-pyramid journalism: lead with the most important content (the definition), elaborate later.
-The discipline pairs with the extractive question-answering research tradition (Rajpurkar et al. 2016 SQuAD)1 and the existing answer block convention.
+The discipline pairs with the extractive question-answering research tradition (Rajpurkar et al. 2016 SQuAD)1 and this glossary's answer block concept (itself a practitioner-coined cluster convention, not an external standard).
 The practical takeaway: when a human reader scans the opening paragraph or an automated system extracts or summarizes it, the standalone definition is what gets surfaced.

-This is a glossary-coined practitioner discipline name, not a paper-canonical term.
-The underlying convention has roots in inverted-pyramid journalism and extractive QA (clean answer spans), but the specific "definition-lead style" label is glossary editorial shorthand for the cross-domain pattern.
+"Definition-lead style" is a glossary-coined practitioner label for the cross-domain pattern, not a paper-canonical term.
 Treat the SQuAD anchor as inspiration for why the discipline matters to machine readers, not as a direct mapping to how 2026 commercial AI engines extract content (which has not been vendor-documented).

 Status in 2026